The National Governance Association (NGA) is the membership organisation for governors, trustees and clerks of state schools in England.

 We produce a magazine ‘Governing Matters’ which is sent direct to members' schools, with additional copies sent to members' homes depending on membership type.
 We also produce papers and publications offering information and guidance to governors and trustees.

-In addition the NGA represents the governor perspective in a variety of settings inside and outside government.
-Read our manifesto and find out more about NGA's work for you.
+In addition, NGA represents the governance perspective in a variety of settings inside and outside government.
+Read our manifesto and find out more about NGA's work for you through through our campaigns.

-The NGA is a member organisation, with a volunteer board drawn from governors from all over England.
+NGA is a member organisation, with a volunteer board drawn from governors from all over England.
 From its offices in Birmingham a small professional staff manage the organisation and co-ordinate the services to members.
-We are an independent charity, and as such receive no government funding.
-We are funded through membership fees and the support of our sponsors.

 School governors and trustees provide strategic leadership and accountability in schools.
 They appoint head teachers and other staff.
 In some schools, the site is owned by the governing body.
 It is governors and trustees who hold the main responsibility for finance in schools, and it is governors and trustees who work with the head teacher to make the tough decisions about balancing resources.